cloudmesh-community/hid-sp18-418/swagger/cloudmesh/virtualdirectory/README.md

 in your MongoDB.

 The service can be run from the root of the project locally with the command:

 `
 sudo make all
 `

+If incase the connection is refused, we need to remove the mongod.lock file and restart the service before running the make all command:
+`
+sudo rm /var/lib/mongodb/mongod.lock
+`

+`
+sudo service mongod start
+`

 The docker container can be built with the command: